Danon5/GrappleColorMod/README.md

 # GrappleColorMod
 *A customizable grapple color mod for the game Speedrunners.*

-* Supports realtime (in-game) config editing.
+* Supports realtime (in-game) config editing for certain features.
 Remember to save your changes to the config.txt.

 * Supports any input RGB color, or increments through HSV hue based on grapple inputs (rainbow_grapple setting).